Surplus Asset Disposition: What It Is and How To Do IT

 Rule of Thumb to Flag “Surplus”

-To manage assets effectively, you need clear criteria to determine when an item stops adding value and starts creating cost.
+To manage surplus assets effectively, you need clear criteria to determine when an item stops adding value and starts creating cost.
 Here are practical thresholds that help identify surplus early, before carrying costs escalate or recovery value declines.

 1. Inactivity / Aging